A Photo Essay: Sugaring the 1940s

 Julia Fletcher, pictured here, was a neighbor who lived next door to Frank Shurtleff in the house now known as “Apple Acres.”
 Notice her high waders!

-Unfortunately, the snow was too deep for even high waders that spring!
+Unfortunately, the snow was too deep even for high waders that spring!

 Sugaring was hard work, but it provided many Vermont families with an early spring crop that they could either sell or use themselves as a sweetener.